XinyuanLu00/PsychologyRS_Paper_List/README.md

-# Personality and Emotions in RecSys PaperList
+# Unexpectedness in Recommendation System
 This is a paper list for Personality and Emotions in Recommendation Systems.
 Personality and Emotions are listed in separate tables.
 ## Personality-based RecSys:
 ### Survey: